 - In the episode "Ham Radio" of Frasier, Noel shakes a sheet of metal to create the thunder for Frasier's play.

-- Also played straight in "Surprise" when Angel loses his soul; he wakes up in pain to the accompaniment of a crash of thunder, and has time to stumble out into the rain before turning into the evil Angelus.
+- Also played straight in "Surprise".
+Angel wakes up in pain to the accompaniment of a crash of thunder, and has time to stumble outside to invert Redemption in the Rain as he loses his soul (again) and becomes the evil Angelus.

 - In the Supernatural episode "What Is And What Should Never Be" (S02, Ep20), the rumble of thunder is heard as Dean finishes his speech at his father's grave.